Aleksandar Stanojević: Beijing BG

 On 12 January 2015, Stanojević returned to China and signed a three-year contract with China League One side Beijing BG.
 Under Stanojević, Beijing Enterprises finished in fourth place overall in their debut season in China League One, four points away from promotion to the Chinese Super League.
 Stanojević saw the team succeed in the Chinese FA Cup, where they reached the semi-final.
 On the way to semi-final, Beijing Enterprises eliminated three Chinese Super League teams; Shijiazhuang Ever Bright, Beijing Guoan and Guizhou Renhe.
 The most notable win was against Stanojević's former team, Beijing Guoan.
 The match was dubbed by various media as "the Capital Derby I", and it was the first competitive match ever played between two Beijing football clubs at professional level.
 In 2016, Beijing BG ended up 7th in the China League One.
 On 12 December 2016, the club released a statement that Stanojević would no longer serve as the team manager.

 PAOK

 On 16 June 2017, PAOK announced that Stanojević would be the team's new coach.
 Despite the fact that Stanojević signed a three-year contract, he was relieved of his duties on 11 August 2017, almost two months later, as said from the club mainly due to poor performances and issues of squad management and harmony.
 In two competitive matches his team played away draw and won home game against Olimpik Donetsk.
 That was enough to go through UEFA Europa League third qualifying round, as expected.

-Al-Qadsiah
+Al Qadsiah

-On 24 May 2018 Stanojević signed to Saudi Professional League club Al-Qadsiah for one season.
+On 24 May 2018, Stanojević signed to Saudi Pro League club Al Qadsiah for one season.
 His contract was terminated in 4 November as the team won only 4 points out of 8 league matches.